Android-for-Python/Android-for-Python-Users/README.md

     mActivity.getContentResolver()
 ```

-Within a service, the service's Android activity can be obtained using:
+Within a service, the service's Android mActivity can be obtained using:

 ```python
 from android.config import SERVICE_CLASS_NAME